yegor256/blog/_drafts/phi.md

 {% endhighlight %}

-Then, let's say we have an abstract object `customer-in-mysql`, which represents customer's information in the MySQL database.
+Then, let's say we have an abstract object `customer-in-mysql`, which represents the customer's information in the MySQL database.
 To make a specific customer `jeff` we make a copy of `customer-in-mysql`, specifying the ID of the customer as `42`: